Braves vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 52 hits with four doubles, a triple, 21 home runs, 27 walks and 47 RBI.
-He's also stolen two bases.
+- Alonso has put up 53 hits with four doubles, a triple, 22 home runs and 27 walks.
+He has driven in 49 runs with two stolen bases.

 Alonso Recent Games